SoK: Machine Learning for Misinformation Detection: REPLICATION STUDIES

 We reproduce results from a study published in 2018 by Baly et al \cite{baly_predicting_nodate}.
 In summary: the authors propose a multimodal approach to the classification of \textit{news websites}.
+This method is particularly representative of works within this information scope: 50\% of works within this scope use a similar mixed-modalities approach to detecting misinformation websites, and Baly et al. include site-specific feature types, including domain and traffic-based features, in their analysis.
 Baly et al. analyzed website contents, associated social media accounts, and Wikipedia pages in order to perform two classification tasks: fact and political bias classification.
 The authors developed a dataset of 1066 websites manually labeled for their political leaning (extreme-left, left, left-center, center, right-center, right, and extreme-right) and degree of credibility (low, mixed, high).
 These labels were extracted from the Media Bias/Fact Check (MBFC) database \cite{mediabiasfactheck}.
 We were able to reproduce original study results and perform ablation analyses on existing datasets.
 We were unable to run the method on an updated dataset, as feature extraction code was not available.

-\textbf{Reproducibility of published results.} Classifier code is available on \href{https://github.com/ramybaly/News-Media-Reliability}{Github}.
-All features extracted for the original analysis were captured in a series of json files.
-On the one hand, this meant that we were able to readily reproduce results reported in the paper; on the other, this meant that certain elements of the dataset (follower counts on social media, Wikipedia page contents) were out of date.
+\textbf{Reproducibility of published results.} All features extracted for the original analysis were captured in a series of json files.
+While we were able to readily reproduce results reported in the paper, certain elements of the dataset (follower counts on social media, Wikipedia page contents) were out of date.
 As we did not find documentation in the method repository for re-extraction of these features, we were restricted to conducting our tests on data that were already available.
-We decided to bin bias labels into \textit{left}, \textit{center}, and \textit{right} categories, as the seven-way taxonomy initially applied to the dataset by MBFC yielded small label classes (e.g., only 21 websites labeled as `extreme-left') and poor classifier performance on the bias classification task (less than 40\% accuracy on the full dataset, employing all features).
-We labeled all ``extreme-left,'' ``left,'' and ``left-center'' sites as ``left''; retained the labels of all ``center''-labeled sites; and labeled all ``extreme-right,'' ``right,'' and ``right-center'' sites as ``right.''
+We binned bias labels into \textit{left}, \textit{center}, and \textit{right} categories, as the seven-way taxonomy initially applied to the dataset by MBFC yielded small label classes.
 Classifier performance on the resulting three-way bias classification task accords with the results reported by Baly et al. on the same task.